dwinchell/appset-example/README.md

 Copy the long, automatically generated context name from the previous output and paste it into this command.
 Set the new name to `hub`.
 This will make the rest of the commands easier.

 **Important:** do not copy paste this command as-is.
-Fill in the generated context name from the output of the `oc current-context` command.
+Fill in the generated context name from the output of the `oc config current-context` command.

 ```
 oc config rename-context default/api.hub.example.com/admin hub